Board of Directors

 Venerable Buddharakkhita

-Venerable Buddharakkhita was born and raised in Uganda, Africa.
-He first encountered Buddhism in 1990 while living in India, and he began practicing meditation in 1993.
-He was ordained as a Buddhist monk by the late Venerable U Silananda in 2002 at the Tathagata Meditation Center in San Jose, California and then he spent eight years under the guidance of Bhante Gunaratana at the Bhavana Society, West Virginia.
-He is the founder of the Uganda Buddhist Center in Uganda.
-Besides spending time at the Buddhist Center in Uganda, he is the spiritual director of Flowering Lotus Meditation Center in Magnolia, Mississippi.
-He is on the council of spiritual advisers to the Global Buddhist Relief, New Jersey.
-Bhante has been teaching meditation in Africa, Australia, Europe, Asia, and the U.S, since 2005.
+Besides spending time at the Buddhist Center in Uganda, of which he is the founder, Buddharakkhita is the spiritual director of Flowering Lotus Meditation Center in Magnolia, Mississippi.
+He is also on the council of spiritual advisers to the Global Buddhist Relief, New Jersey.
+Bhante has been teaching meditation in Africa, Australia, Europe, Asia, and the U.S. since 2005.
 His book, Planting Dhamma Seeds: The Emergence of Buddhism in Africa, tells the story of his religious and spiritual work in Africa.

 Venerable Chao Khun Keng

 Venerable Chao Khun Keng Vinayadhamma Vidhes, aka Ajahn Keng, is a Singaporean monk from the Thai Forest Tradition of Ajahn Mun Buridatto.
 He was ordained in 1987 under the recommendation of Thanissaro Bhikkhu (Ajahn Geoffrey).
-Luang Phor Jiak Cundo, the later generation of Ajahn Mun Buridatto’s disciples, was also one of his teachers.
-Ajahn Keng was conferred the title of “Chao Khun” in 2013 by the King of Thailand.
-Currently, Chao Khun Keng is the Abbott of Santi Forest Monastery (Malaysia) and the President of Palelai Buddhist Temple (Singapore) and Wat Pa Doi Charen Tham at Omkoi (Thailand).
+Luang Phor Jiak Cundo, a later generation disciple of Ajahn Mun Buridatto, was also one of his teachers.
+Ajahn Keng was conferred the title of ‘Chao Khun’ in 2013 by the King of Thailand.
+Currently, Chao Khun Keng is the Abbott of Santi Forest Monastery (Malaysia), President of Palelai Buddhist Temple (Singapore), and Wat Pa Doi Charen Tham at Omkoi (Thailand).

 Dungse Jampal Norbu

 Dungse Jampal has lived and traveled extensively in Asia, but spent much of his youth in Colorado.
 If you were to ask Dungse la how long he has been studying the Buddhist path, he would say, “Since I was born.”
 Under his father’s wing he has received many teachings and transmissions, sometimes while the two were walking in the mountains of Crestone.
-Dungse la’s anecdotal style and first-hand curiosity about how Buddhism relates to actual experience imbue his teaching with a fresh perspective, and reveal a natural wisdom and humor.
+Dungse la’s anecdotal style and first-hand curiosity about how Buddhism relates to actual experience imbue his teaching with a fresh perspective, and reveal a natural wisdom and humour.

-Professor James R Doty
+Professor James R. Doty

 James R. Doty, M.D. is a Professor of Neurosurgery at Stanford University School of Medicine and is the Founder and Director of the Center for Compassion and Altruism Research and Education (CCARE) at Stanford University.
 The CCARE, of which His Holiness the Dalai Lama is the founding benefactor, aims to support rigorous research on compassion.
 Dr. Doty collaborates with scientists from a number of disciplines examining the neural bases for compassion and altruism.